davepkennedy/Quake/readme.txt

 MacOS X 10.0.
 The goal was to create a carbon-less native port that would not rely on any legacy APIs.

-I have added as well the source code for the tools “cheapo” and “dispatch”.
+I have added as well the source code for the tools “cheapo” and “vispatch”.
 Credits go to their respective developers.

 Axel Wefers